Dirgex/MNRTchat/README.md

 # MNRTchat
 Realtime chat using React,ExpressJs and pusher

-Also need to setup own pusher account and set keys in .env in both server and client
+Need to setup own pusher account and set keys in .env in both server and client

 Client
 PUSHERKEY="yourkeyhere"